Ben Pearce

 Ben Pearce is an English DJ and music producer.
-He has co-founded the record label and DJ agency Purp & Soul with Chris Farnworth and heads as the Creative Director.
-Ben Pearce's music is considered Deep House with punk/metal, hip-hop, electronica, soul and funk influences.
+He co-founded the record label and DJ agency Purp & Soul with Chris Farnworth and heads as the Creative Director.
+Ben Pearce's music is considered deep house with punk/metal, hip-hop, electronic, soul and funk influences.

 Music career

-On 11 October 2012.
-Pearce released his first EP titled What I Might Do on MTA Records and Under The Shade.
+On 11 October 2012, Pearce released his first EP titled What I Might Do on MTA Records and Under the Shade.
 He released his debut single "What I Might Do" on 20 August 2013.
-"What I Might Do" samples vocals from R&B artist Anthony Hamilton's 2003 song, "Cornbread, Fish & Collard Greens".
+"What I Might Do" samples vocals from R&B singer Anthony Hamilton's 2003 song "Cornbread, Fish & Collard Greens".

 After four years of releasing the song, in February 2016, he released his EP entitled Pomelo.